gaoleihlj/LearningNote/README.md

 # LearningNote
-all the things that are  not so organized and systemic.
+All the things that are  not so organized and systemic.